-Young musicians have been deprived of making live music for a long time now, so we are back this year to repeat a summer school in a safe environment similar to last year’s popular and successful school.
-We are aiming to bring even more fun and the best musical input possible this year to make up for this last year, inspire and bring back the joy that the youngsters have had with their music making during previous years!
+Young musicians have been deprived of making live music for a long time now, so we were back in July this year to repeat a summer school in the safest environment, similar to last year’s popular and successful school but much larger and at the beautiful Lytchett Minster school.
+We aimed and hopefully achieved bringing even more fun and the best musical input possible, inspire and bring back the joy that the youngsters have been missing during the last year!

-The school will include varied size ensemble tutoring by highly skilled tutors, fun musicianship developing classes and a chance to make new friends.
+The school included varied size ensemble tutoring by highly skilled tutors, fun musicianship developing classes and a chance to make new friends.

-This year’s school will be called “Here Comes the Sun” and we are extremely grateful to be joining forces again with our hub partner SoundStorm, while new this year we have also gained support from Dorset Music Service too which enables us to keep cost to a minimum.
-We will be taking orchestral playing instrumentalists from age 8-18, grade 1-8 plus.
-The focus for the senior players will be as usual on chamber music.
+This year’s school was called “Here Comes the Sun” and we were extremely grateful to be joining forces again with our hub partner SoundStorm, while new this year we have also gained support from Dorset Music Service too which enabled us to keep fees to a minimum.

-Alison Kay organises the courses and this year’s school was for orchestral instrumentalists aged 10-18, (not sax, recorder, guitar or piano) and young musicians received inspirational input from highly skilled professional musicians including the Halcyon quartet who were resident this year, and also expertise from invited visiting tutors from our affiliated organisation, the Bournemouth Symphony Orchestra.
+This year, Alison organised this year’s school for orchestral instrumentalists aged 10-18, (not sax, recorder, guitar or piano) while young musicians received inspirational input from highly skilled professional musicians including the Halcyon quartet who were resident this year, and also expertise from invited visiting tutors from all over UK, selected for their incredible expertise and inspiration.
+They helped to plan suitable repertoire for all musicians so everyone had something important to play.
+We even had music especially written for us!
 A fun and sociable atmosphere is always our priority, with inspiration and musical enrichment, with emphasis on small ensemble playing throughout the 3 days, musicianship classes and more, and this year was no exception despite the restrictions.

 The young musicians worked in 6 bubbles and there were 12 members of staff this year.
 Everyone needed to bring everything with them, including scanned music so nothing was shared through the day.
 Hand washing was a priority and the bubble tutors monitored this.